Home » Computer Guides » Mouse Settings And Keyboard Basics.

 In the middle of the Buttons tab window, you’ll see the Double-Click Speed section.

-To slow down the click speed, put your pointer onto the slider, hold down the left mouse button and move your mouse to the left.
+To slow down the double click speed, put your pointer onto the slider, hold down the left mouse button and move your mouse to the left.

 Personally, I’d go all the way to the left, as far as it can go.
 It’ll give you more time and make the mouse easier to use.